olubusolami/olubusolami/README.md

 💬 Ask me about God and food.

-📫 Kindly reach me on my email devolubusola@gmail.com
+📫 Kindly reach me on my email devolubusola@gmail.com or olubusolao3@gmail.com

 ⚡️ Fun fact about me, Ikokore is the meal I can eat and cook regardless of how full or tired I am.